 We stepped up, attended conferences, and did help a few clients to get very real results.
 When this happened, the recurring theme was clear, results were coming via what we now call our ‘managed SEO service’, not social media or other marketing methods.

-The process was more or less the same as what we use for our clients today, where we’d:
+The process was more or less the same as what later become our de-facto standard SEO process, where we’d:

 - perform keyword research, which set the strategy for their SEO campaign,

-- optimized their existing content for those keywords, to ensure every page and blog post was working hard,
+- optimize their existing content for those keywords, to ensure every page and blog post was working hard,

 - gave their site more authority through our HARO link building service,

-- performed SEO maintenance, where we performed regular technical audits of their site, and fixed any issues, and
+- perform SEO maintenance, where we performed regular technical audits of their site, and fixed any issues, and

 In fact, we ranked an article for